meow

 Automatically show the version text when the `--version` flag is present.
 Useful to set this value to `false` when a CLI manages child CLIs with their own version text.

-This option is only considered when there is only one argument in `process.argv`.
+This is only triggered when `--version` is the only argument.

 */